2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Have you decided to organize a meet-up and informed your community about the date?
 Several important steps now follow:

-1) **contact the venue** where your event will be held, to **confirm a reservation** for a given number of people;
+1) **Contact the venue**, where your event will be held, to **confirm a reservation** for the specified number of people.

-2) **announce on social media and communication channels your event, clearly stating the date, time, location**, and adding the registration link if necessary.
+2) **Announce your event on social media and communication channels, clearly stating the date, time, and location**, and include the registration link if necessary.
 For this communication, a specific visual can be created (e.g., a Canva poster, see part 2/8 "[Designing a unique identity for your Bitcoin community](LINK)").
 In addition, to ensure maximum visibility for this ad, it can be **fixed on Telegram and Twitter**, and can also include a **"@everyone" on Discord**.
-It also seems more than relevant to **publish these announcements 1 week to 10 days before the event date, allowing everyone to plan their participation**;
+It also seems more than relevant to **publish these announcements 1 week to 10 days before the event date, allowing everyone to plan their participation**.

 ![immagine](assets/fr/33.webp)

-4) **two to three days before the event, these ads can be retweeted and re-shared**, increasing visibility;
+4) **Two to three days before the event, these ads can be retweeted and re-shared**, increasing visibility.

-5) finally, depending on the number of responses and/or registrations received the day before or the day before, it is entirely possible for you to contact the venue owner again to confirm the number of expected participants.
+5) Finally, depending on the number of responses and/or registrations received the day before, you can contact the venue again to confirm the number of expected participants.

 ####